DeveloppeurPascal/Fediverse-GET-URL-Tester/README.md

 The project uses those libraries as git modules :

-* [DeveloppeurPascal/libraries](https://github.com/DeveloppeurPascal/librairies) available for free on GitHub
+* [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies) in the sub folder ./lib-externe/librairies
-* [OlfSoftware/BoiteDeDialogueAPropos](https://developpeur-pascal.fr/boite-de-dialogue-a-propos-de.html) for the "about box" dialog available from [Gumroad](https://boutique.olfsoftware.fr/l/tolfaboutdialog-delphi-component)
+* [DeveloppeurPascal/AboutDialog-Delphi-Component](https://github.com/DeveloppeurPascal/AboutDialog-Delphi-Component) in the folder ./lib-externe/AboutDialog-Delphi-Component

 ## How it works